IGITUGraz/redis-installer/README.rst

 Redis Installer
 ===============

-This is a shim package that, when installed, downloads and installs the latest stable redis to the same path as the python which is used to run it.
+This is a shim package that, that allows you to install redis using pip!
 It is recommended to only use this from a virtual environment.
-It also provides one api function that can be used to run redis.
+It also provides one api function that can be used to start/stop redis.

 Run with::